Our Journey

 Phase two - renovating the building

 For safety reasons the lighting included escape lighting to allow safe exit should mains power fail.
 For environmental reasons we fitted low energy electrical lighting.
-Thermostatically controlled electrical heaters were fitted throughout the building with sanitary ware and washbasins.
-There are local water heaters at two sinks.
-All these items were donated by a national construction company and fitted by volunteers.
-Internally the building was made accessible for wheelchair users by ensuring level access throughout and fitting an accessible toilet.
+Thermostatically controlled electrical heaters were fitted throughout the building with local water heaters at both sinks.
+All these items were donated by a national construction company.

-Externally to improve access a raised pavement was laid alongside the car park area giving wheelchair access via the emergency exit.
-We have also paved a patio area.
-Finally, the building was insulated and clad with durable fibre cement cladding boards to ensure the damp problems were solved.Visit our partners,shoes leaders in fashionable footwear!
+To improve access a raised pavement was laid with tarmac put down in the adjacent car park area.
+We have also paved a patio area and insulated and rendered the porch.
+The building was insulated and clad with durable fibre cement cladding boards and a new exterior wall was built.

 Phase three - equipping the workshop